 You might know Korean rice cakes as ‘mochi’.
 You’ve probably tasted or seen mochi ice-cream or seen it at your local Asian grocery store.
-In Korean, it’s called “Chap-Ssal-Ddeok”.
+In Korean, Mochi Rice Cake is called “Chap-Ssal-Ddeok”.
 These are made from a rice-flour dough and filled with bean paste or a powdered nut and honey mixture.

 Traditionally, rice cakes are a labor-and-time intensive process.
 You need to cook rice, squeeze it, mill it into powder, mix into a dough, steam and pound away at the dough.